Revision for the VCE English Exams Year 12 for 2025

 3. Hand-write your notes, don’t type them, then you can practice writing as the Exam is 3 hours of writing so you need to build up your hand writing skills.

-4. For each text or film start with summarising the plot / characters / themes / ideas / values of the authors/directors / narrative structure / language / symbols & motifs / film techniques / memorise at least 10 quotes from each text.
+4. For each text or film start with summarising the plot / characters / themes / ideas / values of the authors/directors / narrative structure / language / symbols & motifs / film techniques / memorise at least 10 quotes from each text under themes.

 6. Plan an essay topic – then walk away and come back later to hand-write the essay without looking at your plan.
 Make sure you stick to the 1-hour time limit.
 Put your mobile phone timer on and keep to the time.
 Then get your Plan out and see if you missed important issues in your essay.
 That means you need to learn those elements carefully (self-assessment).

-7. Don’t try to write several 3-hour exams – it is better to break the essays up into 3 separate hours – if you keep on sitting 3 hours exams you can burn out by the time the exam takes place.
+8. Don’t try to write several 3-hour exams – it is better to break the essays up into 3 separate hours – if you keep on sitting 3 hours exams you can burn out by the time the exam takes place.
 Please don’t do this.
 Think more holistically about your own brain and body and then you will not stress or burn out before the exams.
+When you feel more confident then sit a 3-hour trial exam.

 The English Exam